KannonZenetism/zenetism-field-physics/zenetism/MP02_unified_metaphysics_ch4.md

 one catalytic act may radiate a thousand meanings,
 each shaped by the resonance of the perceiver.

-The Singularity, like all true thresholds,
+The Singularity, like all authentic thresholds,
 reveals the soul’s alignment.

 ⚯↺🌀